 Hayley Potter MA (RCA)

-Hayley Potter is a British Artist, Illustrator & Writer working on the South West Coast of England.
+Hayley Potter is a British Artist & Writer working and living on the beautiful South West Coast of England.
 She trained at the Royal College of Art, Norwich School of Art & Design, the Kent Institute of Art & Design and the Imperial College, London.
 Her work has been exhibited, commissioned and collected internationally.
 Collections include the Victoria & Albert Museum and The Feminist Library, London.
 Clients include The Poetry Society, Notre Dame Magazine (USA), Idea Coutore (USA), Amelia’s Magazine, and Intellect Books.
 Hayley has delivered lectures about her work across the UK and in S.Korea and Japan.
-If you would like to work together, collaborate, enquire about a commission, exhibition or wholesale then please send a message via the contact page.
+If you would like to see a portfolio, work together, enquire about a commission, exhibition or wholesale then please send a message via the contact page.

-My work is informed and inspired by folklore, natural history, the magic of the everyday and the stories that give us ownership over the land and spaces we visit and live upon.
+My work is informed and inspired by the wild, folklore, the magic of the everyday and the stories that give us a unique sense of ownership over the land and spaces we visit.
 My most recent self initiated work explores how image making, writing and ceramics can cohabit to communicate narratives and ideas about women in nature, and the folklore of plants and animals as they relate to symbols of self-realisation and transformation.

 “… there remain a few key threads that continue to characterise Hayley’s style: warmth is one of them – there’s a joy to all of her work – and also a kind of openness to the unusual: “the magic of the everyday,” in her words.
 What strikes me too is her affinity with creatures (animal, mythical) and sensitive attunement to the individual personalities of these creature-subjects.
 There is rarely anything generic; each animal is its own entity, with its own history and hopes.”